 - Came Back Strong: A variant (involving unlikely survival rather than a full-blown Back from the Dead situation) is predicted to be what will happen to Geryon after his descent into the volcano.
 What it actually does to him ends up being somewhat vague.

-- Chain of Corrections: Herakles and Geryon go through one of these:You know you have to pass an examination to get into the electricians' union
+- Chain of Corrections: Herakles and Geryon go through a brief one of these:You know you have to pass an examination to get into the electricians' union

 in Buenos Aires but all the exam questions